centreon/centreon-documentation/versioned_docs/version-24.04/administration/centreon-ha/operating-guide.md

 If you run `pcs status` on the passive node:

-* All resources appear stopped on the passive node
+* All resources appear stopped on the passive node (this is because the passive node does not see the quorum device anymore, as "partition WITHOUT quorum" indicates below.
+The resources are stopped.)
 * The active node is seen as `offline` (as the passive node is cut off from the rest of the cluster):

 ```text